stevapple/swift-tencent-scf-runtime/Examples/CloudFunctions/README.md

 4. Remove

 ```
-./scripts/serverless-remove.sh
+./scripts/serverless-remove.sh [executable]
 ```

-The script will ask you which sample function you wish to remove from the previous deployment.
+The script will ask you which sample function you wish to remove from the previous deployment if you don't provide one in the parameter.